ratmarrow/GoldGdt-Legacy/README.md

 GoldGdt intends to be an accurate port of the GoldSrc movement code into Godot 4.

-This is a project template that comes with the custom inputs and physics changes, and is the recommended version to reduce hiccups setting up GoldGdt.

 ## Changelog

 ### Update 3